System Requirements

 - With the Raspberry Pi 4 booting from an SSD connected to one of the USB 3 ports is strongly recommended.
 (See hardware recommendations here.)

-- With the Raspberry Pi 5 booting from an NVMe SSD connected via the PCIe port is strongly recommend.
-This will give you the best performance from your device.
+- With the Raspberry Pi 5 booting from an NVMe SSD connected via the PCIe port is strongly recommended.
+This will give you the best performance - it is significantly faster than USB.

-- While a Raspberry Pi 4 8Gb is more than adequate to run a full DigiNode, the newer Raspberry Pi 5 will give you better performance for a slightly higher price.
-That said, at time of writing the setup for the Raspberry Pi 4 is currently a bit easier.
+- While a Raspberry Pi 4 8Gb is more than adequate to run a full DigiNode, the Raspberry Pi 5 will give you better performance.

 - To build your own DigiNode using a Raspberry Pi 4, see here for a list of recommended hardware.
 Detailed setup instructions are here.

-DigiNode has been tested and known to work with the following systems:
+DigiNode is known to work with the following systems:

 Hardware | Operating System | Notes |